anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 * The app is deployed

 To fix it, make your consumer app idempotent (that there's no side effects for reading the same data twice), and that try to handle duplicates in the final destination.

+If a record arrives late to the app during stream processing, it's written into the error stream.

 > Resharding